Della Reese, TV and singing star, dies at 86

 She was 86.

 "On behalf of her husband, Franklin Lett, and all her friends and family, I share with you the news that our beloved Della Reese has passed away peacefully at her California home surrounded by love.
-She was an incredible Wife, Mother, Grandmother, friend, and Pastor, as well as an award-winning actress and singer," actress Roma Downey, Reese's co-star on "Touched By an Angel," said in a statement on Facebook.
+She was an incredible Wife, Mother, Grandmother, friend, and Pastor, as well as an award-winning actress and singer," actress Roma Downey, Reese's co-star on "Touched by an Angel," said in a statement on Facebook.

 "Through her life and work she touched and inspired the lives of millions of people," Downey's statement continued.
 "She was a mother to me and I had the privilege of working with her side by side for so many years."